jimpudar/blog/content/debian-router.md

 ### RAM

-I cannibalized 8G of RAM from an old machine.
+I reused 8G of RAM from an old machine.

 ### Disk

-I cannibalized a 128G SSD from an old machine.
+I reused a 128G SSD from an old machine.

 ### Case